The 2020 Presidential Election On The Energy And Environmental Issues

 BIDEN'S RECORD

-Biden has taken the "No Fossil Fuel Money" campaign pledge that the entirety of the Democratic official up-and-comers took.
+Biden has taken the "No Fossil Fuel Money" campaign pledge that the Democratic official up-and-comers took.

 On Carbon Pollution Pricing